aws/aws-lambda-builders/aws_lambda_builders/workflows/rust_cargo/DESIGN.md

 ## Implementation

-This package uses [cargo-lambda](https://crates.io/crates/cargo-lambda) to do all the heavy lifting for cross compilation, target validation, and other executable optimizations.
+This package uses [Cargo Lambda](https://www.cargo-lambda.info) to do all the heavy lifting for cross compilation, target validation, and other executable optimizations.

 It supports X86-64 architectures with the target `x86_64-unknown-linux-gnu` by default.
 It also supports ARM architectures with the target option `aarch64-unknown-linux-gnu`.
 Those are the only two valid targets.
-The target is automatically configured based on the `architecture` option in the `RustWorkflow`.
+The target is automatically configured based on the `architecture` option in the `RustCargoLambdaWorkflow`.

 The general algorithm for preparing a rust executable for use on AWS Lambda is as follows.